Thinkific has been one of the oldest course platforms out there.

 Before your students can jump in, you need to configure access settings.
 Head to your community settings and choose who gets in.

-- All students logged into your site
+- All logged-in students: Anyone who logs into your site gets access

-Thinkific’s community covers the basics: posts, events, and Spaces work fine for light interaction.
-But you won’t find gamification, automation, or the depth that dedicated community platforms offer.
+👎 But here's where it gets limited.
+Thinkific's community covers the basics: posts, events, and Spaces work fine for light interaction.
+But you won't find gamification, automation, or the depth that dedicated community platforms offer.

-If community is a core part of your business model (not just a nice-to-have), you’ll probably outgrow this fast.
-Consider pairing Thinkific with a dedicated community platform or switching to an all-in-one like Kajabi or Mighty Networks.
+If community is a core part of your business model (not just a nice-to-have), you'll outgrow this fast.

 One more thing.

 The free Thinkific Mobile app (included in Start and Grow plans) lets students access courses and communities on the go.
-But if you want custom branding in the app, you’ll need the Branded Mobile app add-on at $199/mo.

 Website builder (Decent for courses)